nsqio/nsqio.github.io/_posts/2012-02-01-features_and_guarantees.md

   Although the system supports a "release valve" (`--mem-queue-size`) after which messages will be transparently kept on disk, it is primarily an *in-memory* messaging platform.

-  `--mem-queue-size` can be set to 0 to to ensure that all incoming messages are persisted to disk.
+  `--mem-queue-size` can be set to 0 to ensure that all incoming messages are persisted to disk.
   In this case, if a node failed, you are susceptible to a reduced failure surface (i.e. did the OS or underlying IO subsystem fail).